PICAXE "SerialPower I & II" Network

 using just two interchangeable wires"

-(Note: Version 3.0 for older Picaxe M/X variants still accessible here, still functional but not maintained anymore)
+(Note: Version 3.0 for older Picaxe M/X variants still accessible here, functional but not maintained anymore)

 The Picaxe "SerialPower" Network combines power delivery and